iifl-logo

-A bond’s coupon is a per cent rate of its face value, while yield is the return an investor receives.
-You might think that high coupon and high yield would be ideal, but they both influence bond price in the same way: when one goes up, the other goes down.
-If a bond pays high interest (coupon), you’d expect it to be more expensive than bonds with a lower interest rate.
-But, what about if bond prices go up?
-In that case, higher-yielding bonds would be cheaper since their price increased less than lower-yielding bonds—and after all, cheaper bonds are more attractive to investors.
+A bond’s coupon is a percentage rate of its face value, while yield is the return an investor receives.
+You might think that high coupons and high yield would be ideal, but they both influence bond price in the same way: when one goes up, the other goes down.
+If a bond pays a high interest (coupon), you’d expect it to be more expensive than bonds with a lower interest rate.
+But what about if bond prices go up?
+In that case, higher-yielding bonds would be cheaper since their price increased less than lower-yielding bonds, and after all, cheaper bonds are more attractive to investors.

 Formula: